yanirs/yanirseroussi.com/content/consult/index.md

 ## Problems I help with

+- Establishing and revising your AI/ML strategy
+- Reviewing your architecture and roadmaps
 - Implementing AI/ML projects
 - Selecting AI/ML tools and platforms
 - Engaging with vendors and agencies
-- Reviewing your architecture and roadmaps
 - Hiring your first AI/ML professionals

 **Interested in working together?** [Book a free intro call](/free-intro-call/) or [contact me to discuss](/contact/).